 Now that the GSP has been adopted by the SRP GSA Board of Directors, the SRP GSA must immediately begin the implementation of the GSP on the 20-year timeframe per the mandates from SGMA.
 Over the past several months, the SRP GSA has been investigating necessary funding mechanisms to ensure timely delivery of the first five years of GSP implementation.
-The SRP GSA contracted with a rate and fee consultants team comprised of SCI Consulting Group and Larry Walker Associates and evaluated options for GSA rate and fee funding structures on behalf of the three GSAs that have jurisdiction within Sonoma County that are subject to SGMA; those being the Petaluma Valley, Santa Rosa Plain, and Sonoma Valley GSAs.
-The consultant evaluated fee options that included pumping fees, individual wellhead fees, parcel taxes, and benefit assessments.
+The SRP GSA contracted with a rate and fee consultants team comprised of SCI Consulting Group and Larry Walker Associates and evaluated options for GSA rate and fee funding structures on behalf of all three GSAs that have jurisdiction within portions of Sonoma County that are subject to SGMA; those are the SRP and the GSA's for the Petaluma Valley and for the Sonoma Valley.
+The consultant evaluated fee options that included pumping fees, individual wellhead fees, parcel taxes, and benefit assessments for each of the three separate GSA's.